brightsparklabs/gradle-docs/README.md

   macros](https://docs.asciidoctor.org/asciidoc/latest/macros/images/).
 - Any files ending with `.j2` will first be processed by [Jinjava](https://github.com/HubSpot/jinjava) (Java port of Python Jinja2).
+- A number of Jinja2 macros are added by default.
+See [Default Jinja2 Macros](#default-jinja2-macros)

 Running `./gradlew build` will generate PDF and HTML of the documentation.